Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 You can combine this principle with the previous one: work with your child and make it fun until you know they have learned the skill.
 Then you can offer them the opportunity to learn to work independently, like they will need to in a job someday.
 That allows you to shift to a reward system for a while until the skill really becomes a good habit.

-Celebrating how good it feels to do a challenging thing well, is key to a truly helpful reward system that doesn’t drain internal motivation or feed materialism.
-For each unique situation you can consider how to communicate the message: “You’re learning a valuable skill and working hard at something important.”
+Celebrating how good it feels to do a challenging thing well is key to a truly helpful reward system that doesn’t drain internal motivation or feed materialism.
+For each unique situation, consider how to communicate the message: “You’re learning a valuable skill and working hard at something important.”
 Ask questions to help kids value that skill or character quality.
 “What did it take for you to accomplish that?
 How will that help you when you’re older?”

-This idea of using rewards to jump start a skill, and then celebrating the success really helped our daughter, Bethany.
-When she was little, her brother would sometimes say critical, harsh words to her, and she’d get upset, overwhelmed, cry and not stand up for herself.
+This idea of using rewards to jump-start a skill and then celebrating the success really helped our daughter, Bethany.
+When she was little, her brother would sometimes say critical and harsh words to her, and she’d get upset, feel overwhelmed, cry, and not stand up for herself.
 We were concerned they were getting into dominator-victim patterns, so I (Lynne) helped her to come up with a calm, strong statement to say to him, “Well, that’s what you think, but I think differently.”
 We practiced it numerous times, and I would encourage her, “You can do it – You can tell him that, and then just walk away!”
 I also later helped her learn a verse to strengthen her confidence to ignore his barbs.
 We even talked about how good it would feel to be confident in interactions with her brother.

 A wink and a smile

 The next time the conflict happened with her brother, I smiled and winked, and she nailed it!
 I grabbed my wallet, handed her a buck and high-fived her.
 After about 8-10 times of this, her brother playfully said, “Hey, Bethany, wanna earn a buck?”
-We all laughed (even her brother celebrated her accomplishment) and agreed she had learned what she needed to learn, and I paid her the final dollar.
+We all laughed (even her brother celebrated her accomplishment), and we agreed she had learned what she needed to learn.
+I then paid her the final dollar.
 Best ten bucks I’ve ever spent!
-This was one small step in lots of training and encouragement that helped her become the confident young woman she is today.
+This was just one small step in a series of training and encouragement that helped her become the confident young woman she is today.

 Remember, the ultimate goal of rewards is not to motivate kids to get something, but to value something.
 You can definitely use rewards thoughtfully to help jump-start skills.
-But the heart of discipling your children will be teaching the long lasting benefits of biblical faith and character, good relationships, life skills, and wise choices that will surpass any temporary, tangible reward.
+However, the heart of discipling your children lies in teaching them the long-lasting benefits of biblical faith and character, good relationships, life skills, and wise choices that will surpass any temporary, tangible rewards.

 Related Posts